Predictive analytics as a tool to increase marketing efficiency

 - Shows how your sales plan will be implemented, what your growth areas and weaknesses are, and how your market share is changing.

-You can try OWOX BI right now using the 14-day trial:
+You can try OWOX BI right now using the trial period:

 You can learn more about OWOX BI in our article on how to predict growth areas and risks in a marketing plan based on data.